chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-verify-file-signatures-with-cosign.md

    apko_0.6.0_linux_amd64.tar.gz
 ```

-If you receive an error while verifying a binary with cosign, then you know that there was a problem with creating the artifact, or that the file that you are verifying is corrupted or invalid.
-In any case, you should download a fresh copy and verify it again, or try a different version of the software with a working signature.
+If you receive an error while verifying a binary with Cosign, then you know that there was a problem with creating the artifact, or that the file that you are verifying is corrupted or invalid.
+If that is the case, you should download a fresh copy and verify it again, or try a different version of the software with a working signature.